peterzimon/docs-api/handlebars-themes/helpers/content.md

 title: "content"
 date: "2018-10-01"
 meta_title: "Handlebars Theme Helpers: content"
-meta_description: "This simple helper makes sure that your HTML gets output correctly.
-Read more about working with Ghost themes! 👻"
+meta_description: "How to work with the content handlebars helper in your Ghost theme! 👻"
 keywords:
     - api
     - handlebars